dagolden/zzz-rt-to-github/README.md

 the organization name for the "repo owner" field instead of your github user name.

+For a "dry-run" use the `-n` flag.
+That will dump the full text of each ticket to show how the migrated ticket would look.

+To migrate only a single ticket, use `-t <ticket-number>`.

-Here's an example of how I migrated tickets for IO::CaptureOutput:
+Here's an example of how I migrated all tickets for IO::CaptureOutput:

 ```
 $ cd ~/git/IO-CaptureOutput